-can help ensure that your facility is prepared to take advantage of opportunities.
-These measures can lead not only to environmental sustainability, but the sustainability of your very own organization as you become more adaptable to change and better able to respond to price increases or limitations in the availability of resources required for the operation of your facility.
+can help ensure that your facility is always looking for and preparing to take advantage of opportunities that will improve your operations.
+These measures will lead not only toward environmental sustainability, but also economic sustainability as your organization becomes more adaptable to change and better able to respond to price increases or limitations in the availability of resources required for the operation of your facility.

-Ensure compliance with all environmental laws and regulations - an important starting point before embarking on further-reaching environmental goals.
+- Ensure compliance with all environmental laws and regulations - an important starting point before embarking on further-reaching environmental goals.

-Brainstorm a list of all the environmental impacts of your facility, activities, products, and services.
+- Brainstorm a list of all the environmental impacts of your facility, activities, products, and services.
 Consider the actual and potential impacts of both your regulated and unregulated activities.
 Don't forget to take a good look at your utility bills and waste streams.

-Prioritize these impacts based on their significance (e.g. severity and frequency of impact to air, water, land, natural resources, humans, flora and fauna).
+- Prioritize these impacts based on their significance (e.g. severity and frequency of impact to air, water, land, natural resources, humans, flora and fauna).

-Choose one or more of these environmental impacts to address.
+- Choose one or more of these environmental impacts to address.
 Define the project, goals, timelines, and responsibilities.

-Implement the changes.
+- Implement the changes.

-Measure and share results.
+- Measure and share results.

-Repeat!
+- Repeat!
 Maintain your momentum by setting new annual goals.

 Implementing these steps on an annual cycle keeps your facility on a path of continual improvement and ensures that any new environmental impacts are not overlooked.
 Organizations that revisit their environmental impacts and possible solutions on a regular basis are better able to take advantage of new developments that present cost-effective and technologically feasible solutions.